dmobrienllc/p1-dress-my-ride/README.md

 5. [FAQs](#faqs)
 ### General Info
 ***
-### aka gear-bot(), because apparently I can't just walk outside and look at the weather!
+### aka ride-bot(), because apparently I can't just walk outside and look at the weather!

-Web based application showing the user at a glance the proper attire to be worn for that days' ride.
-Also makes recommendations for trip packing based on 5 day forecast at any destination.
-Yes.
+Web based application assisting cyclist in making decisions about proper attire to be worn on ride, direction and wind speed to assist in route planning.

+Future version makes recommendations for trip packing based on 5 day forecast at any destination and will generate packing list based on choices.

 ### Screenshot
 ***